tilegpt/tilegpt/draft.md

 The conditioning of the model on features is currently based on linear ranges of user-defined features; however, future implementations could utilize non-linear regions or integrate more descriptive natural language labels for more intuitive exploration.
 Approaches like Quality-Diversity with AI Feedback<dt-cite key="qdaif"></dt-cite>, especially combined with multimodal models which could automatically label site plans with more qualitative attributes, could further enhance the system’s capability for generating intuitive and meaningful design features.

 The system is designed to be interactive.
-Users can modify specific areas of a site layout according to their prompts, enabling high-level exploration and alteration of site plans.
-This could done like this this:
+Users can modify specific areas of a site layout according to their prompts, enabling high-level exploration and alteration of site plans:

 <div style="text-align: center;">
   <br/>